Disclaimer

 Quadruple Test Component and Interpretation

-Note that the quadruple test only assesses the chance of the baby having trisomy 21 (Down's syndrome).
+The quadruple test only assesses the chance of the baby having trisomy 21 (Down syndrome) and trisomy 21 (Edwards syndrome)

 The quadruple test involves assessing 4 biochemical markers: